Great customer service is a three course meal: Food for Thought on Retaining Your Customers

 However, an entree only lasts that long and eventually your competitors will lure customers their way with their promising entree.

 On the other hand, existing customers are offered the “same old same old”.
-No wonder you are losing costumers to your competitors’ offerings.
+No wonder may businesses lose customers to competitors’ offerings.

 Just think about it.